Last February I saw a note in the paper, something to the effect of "Remembering Harry Carey 10 Years Later". Had it really been 10 years?

 Anyway, the new logo arrived and was immediately the subject of much mockery:

-After April of 2001 I figured I'd seen the last of that lame green paper airplane.
+After April of 2001 I figured I'd seen the last of that awful green paper airplane.

 That was until I saw an ad for "Telerik Reports" in Visual Studio magazine.